North America Vacations

 Going to the Sun Road / Lake McDonald

-Today’s the Big Day…the day we explore the famous Going-to-the-Sun Road (east to west).
-As the sun lights up the peaks, we’ll take in the beauty of the 40 mile drive to Lake McDonald with frequent stops along the way to watch for mountain goats and the ever present grizzlies.
-Near the beginning of our journey, we’ll stop and enjoy a neat hike to several picture-perfect waterfalls.
-On the other side of Logan Pass, we’ll stop to eat a picnic lunch overlooking a stunning view of the western valleys.
+Today’s the Big Day…the day we explore the famous Going-to-the-Sun Road.
+As the sun lights up the peaks, we watch for grizzly bears, deer and bighorn sheep.
+The adventure continues as we hike under glacially carved mountains leading to a scenic waterfall.
+Enjoy lunch with panoramic views of Glacier’s mountain beauty from the perfect picnic spot.
+As we continue our journey to the other side of Logan Pass, we’ll stop to appreciate stunning view of the western valleys.
 Upon arrival to Lake McDonald, head out on a short boat tour taking in the majesty of the Continental Divide and the tranquility of the emerald-hued lake.
 Dinner tonight is at the Belton Chalet.

 About Lake McDonald Lodge